kyphan38/web/assets/docs/main/soft skills/02-ipl.md

 ## Story - the loudest promise

 Context: The speaker was a systems administrator at a small startup.
 The company was growing, and the speaker had to implement a change to adhere to a new company standard for login names, transitioning from informal usernames (like “Michael”) to a formal standard (like “M.F.
 Forrester”).
-After making this change, the CEO stormed into the speaker’s office and aggressively yelled at them, accusing them of ruining the company’s culture and potentially wrecking the organization.
+After making this change, the CEO stormed into the speaker's office and aggressively yelled at them, accusing them of ruining the company's culture and potentially wrecking the organization.
 The CEO was furious about the decision despite it being a part of company protocol.
-The speaker’s boss, Joe, intervened, defended the speaker, and clarified that the decision to make the change had been directed by him, not the speaker
+The speaker's boss, Joe, intervened, defended the speaker, and clarified that the decision to make the change had been directed by him, not the speaker

 Solutions

 - The speaker made the change based on company policy to formalize employee logins, using data provided by HR
 - The CEO reacted with extreme anger, yelling at the speaker and physically confronting them by standing on their desk, accusing them of jeopardizing the company
-- Joe, the speaker’s boss, stepped in calmly but assertively, told the CEO to get off the desk, and explained that the decision came from him, not the speaker.
+- Joe, the speaker's boss, stepped in calmly but assertively, told the CEO to get off the desk, and explained that the decision came from him, not the speaker.
 Joe also stood firm in ensuring the speaker was treated with respect
 - The speaker reflected on the situation and realized the importance of psychological safety and mutual trust between leaders and their teams.
-This incident highlighted an invisible agreement or unwritten contract that exists between leaders and their teams — an agreement to create a safe and respectful environment where trust is upheld
+This incident highlighted an invisible agreement or unwritten contract that exists between leaders and their teams - an agreement to create a safe and respectful environment where trust is upheld

 Result

-- The CEO’s anger and accusation were defused by Joe’s intervention, which helped alleviate the speaker’s distress.
-Joe’s defense created a safe space for the speaker, reinforcing their sense of trust in their boss and the organization
+- The CEO's anger and accusation were defused by Joe's intervention, which helped alleviate the speaker's distress.
+Joe's defense created a safe space for the speaker, reinforcing their sense of trust in their boss and the organization
-- The speaker came to understand that leadership involves an unwritten covenant with the team — a commitment to uphold certain values and behaviors, such as respect, trust, and psychological safety.
-This realization shaped the speaker’s views on leadership and the importance of maintaining the invisible agreement with the team
+- The speaker came to understand that leadership involves an unwritten covenant with the team - a commitment to uphold certain values and behaviors, such as respect, trust, and psychological safety.
+This realization shaped the speaker's views on leadership and the importance of maintaining the invisible agreement with the team
 - Impact on Leadership
   - Leaders must ensure their actions, decisions, and communications align with the values of trust, respect, and dignity to maintain a healthy team environment
   - When this invisible agreement is broken, as it was by the CEO's outburst, it can damage relationships and undermine trust, which takes significant time and effort to rebuild